leikind/wice_grid/README.md

     csv_file_name:         'products'
   )
 ```
-If you need an external CSV export button , add class +wg-external-csv-export-button+
+If you need an external CSV export button , add class `wg-external-csv-export-button`
-to any clickable element on page and set its attribute +data-grid-name+ to the name of the grid:
+to any clickable element on page and set its attribute `data-grid-name` to the name of the grid:
 ```
       <button class="wg-external-csv-export-button" data-grid-name="grid">Export To CSV</button>
 ```
-If you need to disable the default export icon in the grid, add <tt>hide_csv_button: true</tt> to the +grid+ helper.
+If you need to disable the default export icon in the grid, add `hide_csv_button: true` to the `grid` helper.

 ## Access to Records From Outside The Grid